modelica-3rdparty/Modelica_DeviceDrivers/Modelica_DeviceDrivers/Resources/test/Readme.txt

 ==================================================

-Using ctest from the cmake package is described at: http://www.cmake.org/Wiki/CMake_Testing_With_CTest
+Using CTest from the CMake package is described at: http://www.cmake.org/Wiki/CMake_Testing_With_CTest

 For using ctest you can do either